 Sprinkle Cayenne pepper round the bin as a rat deterrent.

 Some have indicated that human urine, paraffin soaked rags and mothballs added to the bin also acts as a deterrent, but I can find no peer reviewed evidence for this and rats do live in sewers which I understand do contain urine.
 Urine does make a good activator so still add it.
+The red containing shown next to an allotment bin is used for urine (diluted 1:20).
+It is recommended that the container is filled in the shed or other private area.

 Using rat poison